Thomahawkuru/VarjoGazeDetector/Readme.md

 Both methods produce a .csv with eye-tracking data, which VarjoGazeDetector can process.
 Only Varjo Base recording produces a video capture automatically.
-When Varjo Base is used, the detections are matched with the time of the video.
+When Varjo Base is used, the detections are matched with the video timeline.
+Recording from Unity with the provide assets also records headset position and rotation.
+If needed, the script can be expanded to record various other measures within Unity.

-The tool is set up to assume a folder structure based on research participants with a certain number of trials each.
+VarjoGazeDetecor is set up to assume a folder structure based on research participants with a certain number of trials each.
 Make sure the folder structure is participant/trial as follows, if you would like to use the tool as is.
 Both recording methods can be mixed.

     data_folder/